danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Think of it as Dante's Inferno, but for locking.

-As a reminder from the intro of the first part, with locking engineering I mean the art of ensure that there's sufficient consistency in reading and manipulating data structures, and not just sprinklock <code>mutex_lock()</code>
+As a reminder from the intro of the first part, with locking engineering I mean the art of ensuring that there's sufficient consistency in reading and manipulating data structures, and not just sprinkling <code>mutex_lock()</code>
 and <code>mutex_unlock()</code> calls around until the result looks reasonable and lockdep has gone quiet.
 <!--more-->